 Children with Pendred syndrome have mild hypothyroidism or euthyroidism, goiter, and sensorineural hearing loss due to a genetic abnormality of a protein (pendrin) involved in iodine transport and cochlear function.
 Although Pendred syndrome is caused by a genetic defect, it rarely manifests in the newborn period.

 Women with an autoimmune thyroid disorder produce antibodies that may cross the placenta during the 3rd trimester.
 Depending on the disorder, the antibodies either block TSH receptors, causing hypothyroidism, or stimulate them, causing hyperthyroidism.
 Typically, in affected infants, the changes in hormone secretion and the associated goiter resolve spontaneously within 3 to 6 mo.

-The most common manifestation is firm, nontender enlargement of the thyroid.
+The most common manifestation of congenital goiter is firm, nontender enlargement of the thyroid.
 Enlargement is most often diffuse but can be nodular.
 It may be noticeable at birth or detected later.
 In some patients, enlargement is not directly observable, but continued growth can cause deviation or compression of the trachea, compromising breathing and swallowing.
-Many children with goiters are euthyroid, but some present with hypothyroidism (see Hypothyroidism in Infants and Children) or hyperthyroidism (see Hyperthyroidism in Infants and Children).
+Many children with goiters are euthyroid, but some present with hypothyroidism or hyperthyroidism.

 propylthiouracilNo US brand name